olga-od-ua/the-gift-of-the-gab/README.md

 4. Keyframes @keyframes hvr-pulse-shrink and @keyframes animation for the class .animated-button are not currently functioning on Safari.

-5. User may not see the full message on small screens in the progress bar's div element with id=#user-progress-fill in the first few questions of the knowledge test.
+5. User may not see the full message on small screens in the progress bar's div element with id=#user-progress-fill depending on their prpgress of the knowledge test.
+A media query was added to make sure the first message ("Good!") is fully visible on smaller screens by resizing its font-size.
+Further messages, if not seen in full, may potentially encourage the user to keep going further in the test to reveal the full message.
+Similar issue was with the part of the progress bar with knowledge-level names; this was fixed with adding the wrapword class.

 ## Deployment